 Even More Facebook Messenger Tips

-We haven’t even gotten close to listing all of the various Facebook Messenger tips and tricks, so make sure you let us know about any you think we missed.
+We haven’t even gotten close to listing all of the various Facebook Messenger tips and tricks, so make sure you let us know about any secrets think we missed.

 And if you’d like to learn more about using Facebook’s messaging app, check out our articles on how to move conversations between your Messenger inboxes and Facebook Messenger privacy concerns.